elTuTico/post-install-config/README.md

 <img src="https://github.com/elTuTico/post-install-config/assets/137955237/9fe511d5-4ab2-4a69-a017-71ee15ed80e3"/>
 </p>
 <p>
-Once we’ve given access to creating tickets to anyone we’re going to be creating the help desk professionals that will be going through and checking/solving tickets through Agents.
+Once access to create tickets has been granted to anyone there must be help desk professionals that will be going through and checking/solving tickets through Agents created.
 Within the “Admin” panel click the “Agents” tab, followed by “Add New Agents”, and then make up to two new agents.
 Ensuring that the agent's passwords are not required to be reset upon logging in for the first time.
-Play around with the kind of “Access”, “Permissions”, “Teams”, and “Departments” you’d like to have them be placed.
+Play around with the kind of “Access”, “Permissions”, “Teams”, and “Departments” available.
 </p>
 <br />